-OHA /ODE Requirements Hybrid/Onsite Plan feet distance is maintained.
+H/ A/ODE Requirements Hybrid/Onsite Plan feet distance is maintained.
 Do not assume they have the same illness.
 Consider required physical arrangements to reduce risk of disease transmission.
 Plan for the needs of generally well students who need medication or routine treatment, as well as students who may show signs of illness.
 Additional guidance for nurses and health staff for providing care to students with complex needs.
 Students and staff who report or develop symptoms must be isolated in a designated isolation area in the school, with adequate space and staff supervision and symptom monitoring by a school nurse, other school-based health care provider or school staff until they are able to go home.
 Anyone providing supervision and symptom monitoring must wear appropriate face covering or face shields.
 School nurse and health staff in close contact with symptomatic individuals (less than 6 feet) must wear a medical-grade face mask.
 Other Personal Protective Equipment (PPE) may be needed depending on symptoms and care provided.
 Consult a nurse or health care professional regarding appropriate use of PPE.
-Any PPE used during care of a symptomatic individual must be properly removed and disposed of prior to exiting the care space.
-After removing PPE, hands shall be immediately cleaned with soap and water for at least 20 seconds.
+Any PPE used during care of a symptomatic individual must be properly removed and disposed of prior to exiting the care space. • After removing PPE, hands shall be immediately cleaned with soap and water for at least 20 seconds.
 If soap and water are not available, hands can be cleaned with an alcohol-based hand sanitizer that contains 60-95% alcohol.
-If able to do so safely, a symptomatic individual shall wear a face covering.
-To reduce fear, anxiety, or shame related to isolation, provide a clear evaluation of precedures, including use of RDF and a clear explanation of procedures, including use of PPE and handwashing.
-Establish procedures for safely transporting anyone who is sick to ш their home or to a health care facility.
-Staff and students who are ill must stay home from school and must be sent home if they become ill at school, particularly if they have COVID-19 symptoms.
-Refer to table in "Planning for COVID- 19 Scenarios in Schools."
+If able to do so safely, a symptomatic individual shall wear a free exercise face covering. • To reduce fear, anxiety, or shame related to isolation, provide a clear explanation of procedures, including use of PPE and handwashing.
+Establish procedures for safely transporting anyone who is sick to their home or to a health care facility.
+Staff and students who are ill must stay home from school and must be sent home if they become ill at school, particularly if they have COVID 10 symptoms.
+Refer to table in "Planning for COVID have COVID-19 symptoms.
+Refer to table in "Planning for COVID- 19 Scenarios in Schools " 7 19 Scenarios in Schools."
 Involve school nurses, School Based Health Centers, or staff with related experience (Occupational or Physical Therapists) in development of protocols and assessment of symptoms (where staffing exists).
 Record and monitor the students and staff being isolated or sent home for the LPHA review.